-- (1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff or ERCOT may comment on the LPGRR. - (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the LPGRR.
+(1) Any ERCOT Member, Market Participant, Public Utility Commission of Texas (PUCT) Staff, the Reliability Monitor, the Independent Market Monitor (IMM), the North American Electric Reliability Corporation (NERC) Regional Entity, or ERCOT may comment on the LPGRR.

+- (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the LPGRR.
 Comments submitted after the 14 day comment period may be considered at the discretion of the PWG after these comments have been posted.
 Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the PWG within three Business Days of submittal. - (3) The PWG shall consider the LPGRR at its next regularly scheduled meeting after the end of the 14 day comment period.
 At such meeting, the PWG may take action on the LPGRR.
-In considering action on an LPGRR, the PWG may:

-- (a) Recommend approval of the LPGRR as submitted or as modified; - (b) Recommend rejection of the LPGRR; - (c) If no consensus can be reached on the LPGRR, present options for COPS consideration; - (d) Defer decision on the LPGRR; or - (e) Recommend that COPS refer the LPGRR to a subcommittee, working group, or task force as provided in Section 2.3, Profiling Working Group. - (4) Within three Business Days after the PWG takes action, ERCOT shall post a PWG Report reflecting the PWG action on the ERCOT website.
+In considering action on an LPGRR, the PWG may: - (a) Recommend approval of the LPGRR as submitted or as modified; - (b) Recommend rejection of the LPGRR; - (c) If no consensus can be reached on the LPGRR, present options for COPS consideration; - (d) Defer decision on the LPGRR; or - (e) Recommend that COPS refer the LPGRR to a subcommittee, working group, or task force as provided in Section 2.3, Profiling Working Group. - (4) Within three Business Days after the PWG takes action, ERCOT shall post a PWG Report reflecting the PWG action on the ERCOT website.
 The PWG Report shall contain the following items: - (a) Identification of submitter of the LPGRR; - (b) LPG language recommended by the PWG, if applicable; - (c) Identification of authorship of comments; - (d) Proposed effective date(s) of the LPGRR; - (e) Recommended priority and rank for any LPGRRs requiring an ERCOT project for implementation; and - (f) PWG action.